JimFawcett/RustStory/README.md

 https://JimFawcett.github.io/RustStoryRepo.html

-Simple demos and an application or two
+Simple demos and an application or two for Website's Rust Story<br />
 Will add many more demo examples